 The prep for a bench press is actually quite complex.
-Since I don’t generally use any lifting gear when training (because I’m not quite at the weight where I would consider it “necessary”), I won’t go over the differences of lifting in gear and out of gear, and won’t go on about lifting shirts, slingshots, wrist wraps, or any of that.
-I will mention that squat shoes – that is, Olympic weightlifting shoes with a solid (wood, hard plastic, or cork) raised heel – can be useful if your squatting with your heels flat on the floor.
+Since I don’t generally use any lifting gear when training, I won’t go over the differences of lifting in gear and out of gear, and won’t go on about lifting shirts, slingshots, wrist wraps, or any of that.
+I will mention that squat shoes – that is, Olympic weightlifting shoes with a raised heel – can be useful if you can’t get your heels to touch the floor during the press.
 Some federations require lifters to keep their heels on the floor when bench pressing.
 Others don’t.
 If you’re not competing or planning on competing, simply do what feels most comfortable in that regard.

 Now, onto the actual prep itself.
 The elements of a solid bench press are:

-- A very, very tight back with both scapula pulled back and down.
+- A tight back with your scapulae retracted and depressed.

-- A high arc, minimizing the distance between the buttocks and the upper back, preferably in a fashion that allows for the chest and upper abs to come up off the bench as far as legally possible.
+- A good arc, minimizing the distance between the buttocks and the upper back, preferably in a fashion that allows for the chest and upper abs to come up off the bench as far as you can.

 - Hands planted firmly on the bar, with the bar, wrists, and forearms in alignment.
 Elbow placement throughout the range of motion of the lift may vary, depending on pressing styles and cues.

 - Like other lifts, take a deep breath and hold it before unracking and pressing.
-Breathe out and take another deep belly breath between each rep.
+Exhale after the press.